 What Causes Varicose Veins?

-The following groups of people are naturally predisposed to suffering from Varicose Veins based on their physical attributes such as-
+The following groups of people are naturally predisposed to suffering from this disease based on their physical attributes such as-

-Other causes include the occupation of the individual; those who spend a long time in standing position are more likely to suffer from Varicose Veins, such as
+Other causes include the occupation of the individual; those who spend a long time in standing position are more likely to suffer from this disease, such as

 - Hotel workers